About Us

 If you wish to submit a complaint related to professional conduct, these should be directed to the relevant statutory body.
 The contact information for each statutory body can be found on our website.

-All other complaints and queries can be submitted to the Health Council via our webform, email healthcouncil@bhec.bm or telephone 292-6420.
+All other complaints and queries can be submitted to the Health Council email contactus@healthcouncil.bm or telephone 292-6420.

 A patient has a right to request and be given a copy of their health records and providers should not withhold this information because of money owed.
 There are some providers that charge to send records from one service provider to another but again, this should not impact the patient’s ability to get a copy of the information.
 See the Medical Practitioners’ Standards of Practice for more formation.